vfarcic/devops24/manuscript/01-sts.md

     app: db
 ```

 This time we set `clusterIP` to `None`.
 That will create a Headless Service.
-Headless service is a service that doesn’t need load-balancing and has a single service IP.
+Headless Service is a service that doesn’t need load-balancing and has a single service IP.

 Everything else in this YAML file is the same as in the one that used Deployment controller to run MongoDB.

-To summarize, we changed `db` Deployment into a StatefulSet, we added a command that creates MongoDB replica set named `rs0`, and we set the `db` Service to be Headless.
+To summarize, we changed `db` Deployment into a StatefulSet, we added a command that creates a MongoDB replica set named `rs0`, and we set the `db` Service to be Headless.
 We'll explore the reasons and the effects of those changes soon.
 For now, we'll create the resources defined in the `sts/go-demo-3-sts.yml` file.

 ```bash
 kubectl apply \